 "You have to be organized to do well as a distance learner.
 DeVry makes it as easy as possible for you.
-You don't have to buy a book.
 Everything is online: the syllabus, the teacher, the textbook, a library, and access to research and periodicals."

-In my college computer science classes, I was the only one among the programming students that really liked documenting what we did.
+In my college computer science classes, I was the only one among the programming students who really liked documenting what we did.
 That's the way I found my niche.
 I started as a tech writer in my 20s, working for small companies.
-My assignments quickly became repetitive and boring (how many times can you describe the same product features?), but I liked the work itself.
 I set my sights on working for a large consulting company that would offer a variety of clients and challenges and give me more chances to continue learning.

 I took night courses at the University of Michigan to get my master's in technical communications.
 For seven years, including my time in graduate school, I was a single mother with triplets.
-It was a tremendous challenge, but it made a big difference because I had taken responsibility for being as good as possible at what I do.
+It was a tremendous challenge, but it made a big difference.
+I take responsibility for being as good as possible at what I do.
 I am now at the top of my field.

-As a senior consultant for a large corporation, with 13 years on the job, I now do some business process design and instructional design in addition to technical writing.
+As a senior consultant for a large corporation, with over 20 years on the job, I now do some information design, program management, business process design and instructional design in addition to technical writing.
 Because of my technical background, I get involved in data integration and other technical aspects of the client project.
 I support clients in various industries: manufacturing, automotive, human resources, and more.

 Consulting has taught me always to meet or exceed customer expectations.
 I bring that to the classroom, where the students are my customers, and I also try to teach it as the key to success in the business world.
-You always have to exceed expectations - do more than the job description, do more than you say you will - to advance.
+Always exceed expectations - do more than the job description, do more than you say you will.
 For example, I read the Wall Street Journal every day to keep informed about business trends that my clients face.

 The teacher I most admired taught my high school geometry class.
 He had been a principal, had retired, and was coming back to the classroom.
 He was tough and very human.
 I liked him immediately.
 Most of my classmates did not, but he won them over by the end of the course.
 He expected us to work to your full potential, and he cared about us.

 You have to be organized to do well as a distance learner.
 DeVry University makes it as easy as possible for you.
-You don't have to buy a book.
 Everything is online: the syllabus, the teacher, the textbook, a library, and access to research and periodicals.
-For example, when we discuss annual reports, we use Hoover's online database of company information; DeVry University pays for the subscription.
 The platform that connects you with the teacher and other students is very easy to use.
-The Hub, your online library, also has links to computer-based learning modules so you can practice your skills.
+The online library, also has links to computer-based learning modules so you can practice your skills.

-On the other hand, you have to organize your time so that you can prepare and participate in class.
-The more you participate, the better you will do.
-If you have a computer problem or if you leave things for the last moment, it is hard to do well.
-We move quickly.
-By the middle of the second week, it is hard to catch up on anything you miss.
+On the other hand, you have to organize your time so that you can prepare for and participate in class.
+The more you participate, the more you have the opportunity to learn.